st-korn/urbanmegaphone/README.md

 ![Getting buildings](/images/get-buildings.png)

 If you are unexpectedly blocked, you got `403 error`.
+Than remove last incorrect `.json` files 871 bytes length.
 Wait few minutes and just restart script.
 It will be continued.

 ![403 blocked](/images/get-buildings2.png)